mresath/ThermoKP/README.md

 `ThermoKP` is a thermodynamically constrained, physics-informed neural network (PINN) that predicts enzyme kinetic constants ($k_{cat}$, $K_m$) directly from a protein's sequence, its predicted 3D structure, and the molecular graphs of its substrates.
 A hard-parameter-sharing multimodal encoder extracts a shared representation which branches into thermodynamically constrained heads, so that macroscopic kinetics are always derived from physically bounded microscopic rate constants rather than fit as free scalars.

-By combining Eyring/Arrhenius transition-state theory with hard physical bounds on the underlying rate constants (the Smoluchowski diffusion limit and the transition-state-theory speed limit), ThermoKP acts as an *amortized predictor*: it produces physically consistent, zero-shot $k_{cat}$/$K_m$ estimates for uncharacterized enzymes without requiring any experimental data at inference time.
+By combining Eyring/Arrhenius transition-state theory with hard physical bounds on the underlying rate constants (the Smoluchowski diffusion limit and the transition-state-theory speed limit), ThermoKP acts as an *amortized predictor*: it produces physically consistent, zero-shot $k_{cat}$ & $K_m$ estimates for uncharacterized enzymes without requiring any experimental data at inference time.
 Sequence and structural signal is further augmented with frozen pretrained representations — per-residue ESM2 protein embeddings and whole-molecule ChemBERTa-2 ligand embeddings — supplying evolutionary and chemical context beyond what is available from structure alone.

 ---